xcdl/xcdl.github.io-source/pages/develop/js-style-guide.md

 const func = require('name')
 ```

-Apart from being unnamed, returning a single function prevents future extensions, for example exporting a second function from the module would mandate all modules that refer to the first function via `require()` to be updated to `require().func1`, which may cause many headaches to developers.
+Apart from being unnamed, returning a single function prevents future extensions, for example exporting a second function from the same module would mandate all modules that use the first function via `require()` to be updated to `require().func1`, which may cause many headaches to developers.

 ```javascript
 module.exports.func1 = function () {